payxn-io/blinks-portfolio/README.md

 ```

 ### Parameters
 - [x] Recipient: This is the public key of the person you're sending SOL to.
-For SPL token transfers, specify the token type in the spl-token field, so the wallet can determine the correct account for the transfer.<br><br>
+For SPL token transfers, specify the token type in the spl-token field, so the wallet can determine the correct account for the transfer.

 - [x] Amount: The number of SOL or tokens you're sending.
 If it's less than 1, make sure to include a 0 before the decimal.
 If the amount is missing, the wallet will prompt you to enter it.
 When transferring SOL, this value reflects SOL, not lamports.